google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

-The nice thing with this approach is that if your user witnesses the notifications appearing one over the other, it'll look and feel more cohesive than just replacing with notification with the latest message.
+The nice thing with this approach is that if your user witnesses the notifications appearing one over the other, it'll look and feel more cohesive than just replacing the notification with the latest message.

 ## The exception to the rule